eremt/scrapise/README.md

 //=> { "commits": "3" }
 ```
 ### Schema
-The schema is an object where the values represent different types of selectors.
+The schema defines the shape of the returned object after parsing.
+Each value is either `string`, `function`, `array` or nested `object`.

 All examples below use the following markup.
 ```html